divio/divio-cloud-docs/how-to/fine-tune-server-performance.rst

 ..  note::

-    These environment variables represent uWSGI run-time otions.
+    These environment variables represent uWSGI run-time options.
 It's also possible to configure :ref:`other uWSGI settings <uwsgi-configuration>`, but we don't recommend doing so unless you are familiar with them already and understand their implications.